When we think how big God is, our fears will melt away as we begin to trust God.

 "Greater is He that is in you, than he that is in the world"

-God is bigger than all our problems and bigger than all our fears.
-Ask
+Yes, God is bigger than all our problems and bigger than all our fears.

-God to help you.
-Then think about how big God really is - He fills this
+Ask Him to help you and then think about how big God really is - He fills

-gigantic Universe.
-In no time at all, your problems will seem smaller
+this gigantic Universe.
+In no time, your problems will seem smaller

 and your fears will melt away as you begin to trust God, and His peace and